-Large accelerated filer \mathbf{X} Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth comp financial accounting standar 0 0 ie exte nded transition period for comply ing with any new or revised Indicate by check mark whe ther the re gistrant is a shell comp any (as d lefined in Rule 12b-2 of th e Exch ange Act).
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes 🗌 No x

-The number of shares outstanding of the registrant's common stock as of August 4, 2020: 162,704,861
+The number of shares outstanding of the registrant's common stock as of November 3, 2020: 162,793,988